karinEkenberg/classInheritenceExercise/README.md

 1. Open the solution in a C# IDE (Integrated Development Environment) such as Visual Studio.
 2. Build and run the project.

-## License
-This code is provided under the MIT License.
-See [LICENSE](LICENSE) for details.

----

-Make sure to create a `LICENSE` file and specify the license terms accordingly.
-If you're using a different license, update the license section in the README accordingly.